Unbinned Inference with Correlated Events: Setup

 \subsection{Data}

 In our one-dimensional studies, the true model is a Gaussian with parameters $\mu_{\rm true}=0.2$ and $\sigma^2_{\rm true}=0.81$.
 The parameter values used in the multidimensional studies are given in Appendix~\ref{app:nd-model-par-vals}.
-10,000 samples of the ``truth'' dataset are generated.
-A larger Monte Carlo (MC) sample of size 100,000 is also generated from a Gaussian with mean 0.0 and variance 1.0.
+10,000 events are generated for the ``truth'' dataset.
+A larger Monte Carlo (MC) sample of size 100,000 events is also generated from a Gaussian with mean 0.0 and variance 1.0.
 In traditional unfolding, this MC dataset would be the one to derive the response matrix.
 It also serves as the initialization for the unfolded result.
-Both the true and `particle-level' MC sample are passed through the same detector distortions: a Gaussian smearing with mean zero and various resolutions ranging from 0 to 0.75.
+Both the true and `particle-level' MC sample are passed through the same detector distortions: a Gaussian smearing with mean zero and various resolutions (i.e. detector distortions) ranging from 0 to 0.75.
 For each parameter set, datasets are generated and binned into a fixed number of bins (15 bins spanning the range $[-3,4]$).
+The true mean is slightly positive, so the range included in the binning is larger on the positive side.
 In the unbinned cases, the result is unbinned and presented as a histogram for illustration and comparison purposes.

-For each parameter set that we study, we generate 500 statistically independent toy datasets where the number of events in each dataset is chosen from a Poisson distribution with a mean of 10k.
+For each parameter set that we study, we generate 500 statistically independent pseudo datasets where the number of events in each dataset is chosen from a Poisson distribution with a mean of 10,000.
 Figure~\ref{fig:distributions-1d} shows example distributions.
-In a real application, where there is only one dataset being analyzed, the bootstrapping method could be used to determine the statistical uncertainties.
-We have verified that bootstrapping and independent toy datasets give the same results for the statistical uncertainties, as evaluated by the RMS of the inference results of 500 datasets.
+In a real application, where there is only one dataset being analyzed, the bootstrapping method~\cite{efron1979} could be used to determine the statistical uncertainties numerically.
+We have verified that bootstrapping and independent pseudo datasets give the same results for the statistical uncertainties, as evaluated by the RMS of the inference results of 500 datasets.